Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Technical Elements

-- Flexible Grid System: Content adapts to different screen sizes
+- Flexible grid system: Layouts that adapt to different screen sizes

-- Touch-Friendly Navigation: Buttons sized for finger taps
+- Touch-friendly navigation: Buttons and links sized for finger taps

 User Experience Factors